User-generated content from the beginning was a good idea, because:

 Overall, consumers expect more personalization, more authenticity, and more content they can relate to.
 And that’s where user-generated content becomes a key player for marketing in 2022.
 It’s a strategy that doesn’t involve a bigger content product budget or another 3 people on your team.
 It can integrate into what you’re already doing, and help you get more content published without having to schedule content shoots, videographers, editors, and more.

 These consumer trends and stats come directly from TINT research conducted for our State of User-Generated Content report.
 Download the report to go more in depth, see the marketing themes we’re seeing, and learn winning strategies catered to consumer expectations.

 All these user-generated content trends point to community as the future of marketing and the best way to connect with and meet consumer expectations.
 It can even save the day for marketers by:

 - Allowing them to create personalized messaging around specific products and offers

 - Not having to produce branded content that won’t perform as well

 - Providing a platform for diverse voices that deserve the pedestal

 - Navigating the dilemma of marketing to informed consumers who can spot an ad campaign in seconds

-Is your brand making the most of user-generated content?
-With TINT’s UGC experts in your corner, we can help you ideate and execute engaging UGC campaigns that boost your conversions and excite your audience.
+Is your brand making the most of social content?
+With TINT’s experts in your corner, we can help you ideate and execute engaging campaigns that boost your conversions and excite your audience.
 Organize, get rights to, and repurpose your UGC to your marketing channels—without bringing on an entire team to do it.

-Schedule a demo with a TINT specialist to see how your brand can use UGC to stay on top of consumer trends and the future of marketing.
+Schedule a demo with a TINT specialist to see how your brand can stay on top of consumer trends and the future of marketing.